sorare/api/README.md

 Here are the configured limits:

 - Unauthenticated API calls: 20 calls per minute
-- Authenticated (Cookie, JWT or OAuth) API calls: 60 calls per minute
+- Authenticated (JWT or OAuth) API calls: 60 calls per minute
 - API Key API calls: 300 calls per minute

 The API key should be passed in an http `APIKEY` header.